English Teacher (7-12), M.A.

 English (15 credits)

-Students who do not possess Initial Certification in teaching English or its equivalent must complete the following English courses: 7010X, 7011X, and 7507X.
+Students who do not possess Initial Certification in teaching English or its equivalent must complete the following courses in English: English 7010X, and English 7011X.

-In addition, and with advisement from the chair or graduate deputy of the English Department, students must complete courses in two of the six areas of study listed under the M.A. in English in the Bulletin, as follows: Each of the two courses must come from a different area and students may not take a course from area 5.
+In addition, and with advisement from the chair or graduate deputy of the English department, students must complete courses in three of the six areas of study listed under the M.A. in English in the Bulletin.
+Each of the three courses must come from a different area.

 Education Core (12 credits)